Liyht/AMI-ME/README.md

 AMI-ME is derived from the [AMI Meeting Corpus](https://groups.inf.ed.ac.uk/ami/corpus/) (Carletta et al., 2005).
-We refined the original coarse, discontinuous topic segmentation into continuous fine-grained units with an LLM-assisted reference-based method, and then collected human effectiveness annotations on every resulting segment.
+We refined the original coarse, discontinuous topic segmentation into continuous fine-grained units with the reference-based topic segmentation method, and then collected human effectiveness annotations on every resulting segment.